Fire protection for steel structures

 The performance of a fire-protection system for steel structures is demonstrated against harmonised European standards in a fire test.
 Three central references:

-• EN 13381-1 — testing of membrane and ceiling protection systems
+• applicable proof of usability — testing of membrane and ceiling protection systems

-• EN 13381-2 — testing of vertical fire-protection systems for load-bearing members
+• applicable proof of usability — testing of vertical fire-protection systems for load-bearing members

-• EN 1365-2 — fire resistance of load-bearing elements: floors and roofs
+• applicable proof of usability — fire resistance of load-bearing elements: floors and roofs

 Which system when?